UXAspects/UXAspects/docs/app/pages/blog/posts/2017-08-24-Protractor-Testing.md

 All Protractor methods are asynchronous and return promises.
 WebDriver maintains a queue of pending promises called the control flow.
 Promises are queued and resolved in the order they were created in.

-In our tests, elements are located on the test page by using ‘by.ID’ and ‘by.CSS’ locators.
+In our tests, elements are located on the test page by using 'by.ID' and 'by.CSS' locators.

 The Protractor global elements() function takes a locator for an element and returns that element.
 When using CSS selectors as a locator, the shortcut $() notation may be used.
 For example, `checkbox1.$('div .ux-checked')` is the same as `checkbox1.element(by.css('div .ux-checked'))`.

 Multiple DOM elements may be found using the global element.all() function.
 As with single elements, a shortcut notation, $$(), may be used.
-For example `textsContainer.$$('em').get(1)` is the same as `textsContainer.elements.all(by.css('em').get(1))` and returns the second of an array of ‘em’ elements.
+For example `textsContainer.$$('em').get(1)` is the same as `textsContainer.elements.all(by.css('em').get(1))` and returns the second of an array of 'em' elements.

 ### Test organisation